 This project will be carried out in the team "Images and Models" of the CREATIS lab (Villeurbanne – Lyon).
 Creatis is a biomedical imaging research laboratory, with about 200 persons, whose main areas of excellence and international influence are linked to two fundamental problems: i) identification of major health issues that can be addressed by imaging; ii) the identification of theoretical barriers in biomedical imaging related to signal and image processing, modelling and numerical simulation.

-Cardiovascular diseases remain the leading cause of the death in the word and account for 30% of all global deaths corresponding to 17 million deaths per year.
+Cardiovascular diseases remain the leading cause of the death in western countries and account for 30% of all global deaths corresponding to 17 million deaths per year.
 These numbers illustrate the extreme needs of improving the different techniques for diagnosis and treatment follow-up of patients with heart disease.
 Echocardiographic imaging takes a leading role to diagnose heart disease thanks to its bedside applicability, time efficiency and low cost compared with other modalities such as magnetic resonance imaging (MRI).
 In this context, a multitude of advanced acquisitions and post-processing methodologies have been proposed in echocardiography over the last decades.
 The current limitations clearly reside in the high variability of most of the measurements derived from ultrasound images, due to limited spatio-temporal resolution and the presence of many artefacts (e.g. shadows, reverberation, signal dropout).
 Strong efforts thus remain to be done to make the analysis of echocardiographic images more robust and accurate.

 The objective of this project is to significantly improve the performance (robustness and accuracy) of state-of-the-art methods for motion estimation in echocardiography.
 In particular, one of the main limitations in this field concerns the speckle decorrelation over the cardiac cycle.
 Indeed, most of the current algorithms consider that locally the speckle (which can be seen as texture information) corresponds to a signature of the tissue that could be tracked over time to estimate the real motion of the underlying structures.
 Unfortunately, its is known that apart for translation displacements, any motion induces modifications in the speckle structure which limits the performance of the current tracking algorithms.